RKA2020/Maplet-GutData/README.md

 We then used the supplementary files to create a new excel file with all the necessary data we need for our analysis under the name: **"Metabolome_data.xlsx"**.

-The new excel file "Metabolome_data.xlsx" has the metadata, metabolite abundance, and features of the 155 PRISM samples in three separate sheets (Metabolome_metadata_PRISM, Metabolite_abundance_PRISM, and the Metabolite_features)
+The new excel file "Metabolome_data.xlsx" has the metadata, metabolite abundance, and features of the 155 PRISM samples in three separate sheets (Metabolome_metadata_PRISM, Metabolite_abundance_PRISM, and the Metabolite_features).

 **You can find the "Metabolome_data.xlsx" file under the "Metabolites_Dataset" folder above**